teokem/guides/setup-macos.md

 ## Backup

-1. First of all, use Box or Dropbox as described above.
+1. First of all, use Box as described above.
 This gives version control, possibility to share folders, and is an additional layer of safety.

-2. At teokem we have a network disk for use with Apple's time-machine.
-Contact ML for more info.

 ## More help?